Know Your Pushkar Camel Fair 2019

 When it comes to organizing a decent place to stay during Pushkar Camel Fair, visitors have to book accommodation really early, advisably at least 10 months well ahead of time.

 Pushkar Camel Fair is getting popular with world travelers

 A few tips to better enjoy Pushkar Camel Fair

 - Temperatures in October and November (the dry season) vary from 59°F (15°C) to 84°F (29°C) without rainfall.
-Stay hydrated, cover up the body to avoid the sand troubling you too much.
-A light jacket will come in handy to prepare the morning/evening chill.
+Stay hydrated, and cover up the body to avoid the sand troubling you too much.
+A light jacket will come in handy to prepare for the morning/evening chill.

 - The fair made its name for endless colorful events.
 Normally it is not possible to stay till the end.
 Check the festival itinerary to find out what interests you most.